BaronLip/Ruby_Redux_Session_Auth/README.md

 6. Convert App.js to be a class component in order for it to have local state.
    1. Add `handleLogin()`, `handleLogout()`, `loginStatus()`, and `isLoggedIn` to App component.
    2. Add `componentDidMount()` lifecycle method to App component.
+7. Create Components Folder.
+8. Create Home.js component using code from blog.
+9. Import Home component into App.js.
+10. Add Home component to <Route> equal to "./".
+11.